 Which cards are currently offering $500 introductory bonuses?

 At the moment, only small business credit cards are offering $500 intro bonuses.
-Take a look at five current offers below:
+Take a look at four current offers below:

 |Ink Business Cash® Credit Card||$750 if you spend $7,500 in first 3 months|